The Daily Life of the Immortal King: Donghua

 The donghua was released on Bilibili on 18 January 2020.
 It is adapted from a novel that was first released on webnovel, with the same name and it had over a thousand chapters.
 Netflix is also streaming the first season beginning 30 June 2021.
 The Donghua was renewed for a second season set to premiere in the spring of 2021.
 An announcement with a trailer was published on the Bilibili website and YouTube.
 It began on 30 October 2021 and streamed on Funimation till 8 January 2022.

 On 20 July 2022, Crunchyroll announced an English dub of the first season.
 The first episode of the third season was released on 29 September 2022 with the second on 1 October.

 Season 1

-As a cultivation genius who has achieved a new realm every two years since he was a year old, Wang Ling is a near-invincible existence with prowess far beyond his control.
-But now that he's sixteen, he faces his greatest battle yet – Senior High School.
-With one challenge after another popping up, his plans for a low-key high school life seem further and further away.
+Wang Ling is a cultivation prodigy who has advanced to a new realm every two years since infancy, making him a nearly invincible being with power he struggles to control.
+At sixteen, he enrolls in senior high school, intending to live a low-key student life.
+However, a series of escalating incidents repeatedly threatens to expose his true identity and abilities.